smatkovi/europasscv-template/README.md

 # europasscv-template
 ### Unofficial LaTeX class for Europass CV template (version 2013)

-The europecv2013 class is an unofficial LaTeX implementation of the July 2013 model for curricula vitae (the "Europass CV") as recommended by the European Commission.
+The europecv2013 class is an unofficial LaTeX implementation of the July 2013 model for curriculum vitae (the "Europass CV") as recommended by the European Commission.

 This project is a fork of [leinardi/europecv2013](https://github.com/leinardi/europecv2013).